RibirX/Ribir/docs/declare_macro.md

 Notice, the nested children must declare after the fields.

-## Built-in fields to extend the literal syntax
+## Built-in fields to extend your widget

 In addition to using own fields of widget, `widget!` provide a dozens of built-in common fields that can used to any widget, like `padding` `margin` `background` and so on.
 [See the full list of built-in fields][builtin] to know what you can use.